ahammer/metalrain/sprints/subsprints/demo_launcher_tool.sprint.md

 * No demos registered (should not happen) – list prints "No demos available" and exits 1.
 * Duplicate demo names (compile‑time duplication detection by manual review; optionally debug assert uniqueness at startup).
-* Non‑TTY environment with no args – prints usage & exits 1.
+* Non‑TTY environment with no args – prints usage & exits 1 (when invoked via root `cargo run`).

 ## Risks & Mitigations